 Leading a project: a few tips for smoother execution and higher team adoption

-When I had the opportunity to act as a Tech lead on a project, I learned that leading people is way more complicated than it can appear, and I learned it the hard way.
-I thought having a title with “lead” in it, years of experience and taking initiatives would be enough to gain trust from project members.
+When I had the opportunity to be a Tech lead on a project, I learned that leading people is way more complicated than it appears, and I learned it the hard way.
+I thought having a title with “lead” in it, years of experience, and taking initiatives, would be enough to gain trust from project members.
 Damn I was wrong!

 TL;DR